CDLUC3/mrt-admin-lambda/src-colladmin/README.md

 ## Issues/Questions
 - [X ] The "Collection" array is not populating for profile objects - it is returning as an empty string
   - *Now populated as collectionName field*
   - This field will be used to connect the profile object to the database object
+- [ ] Pause/unpause sumbissions in Colladmin is GET.
+Should it be POST?
+- [ ] Review Colladmin endpoint details above
+- [ ] Colladmin frontend/backend - which parts should Mark and Terry develop

 ## Not yet implemented

-- Update database properties for templates
+- Update database properties for collections (inv_collections)
-  - Elminiate any ad-hoc database updates to support collection creation/configuration
+  - Colladmin
+    - POST
+- Restart submssion
+  - Does restart happen for a job or a batch.
+I presume job.
+  - Colladmin
+    - POST
   - Ingest
-    - POST ??
+    - POST /admin/restart/bid/jid
-- Restart submssion
 - Generate Profile Object
+  - User will manually commit to git
+  - Colladmin
+    - POST
+  - Steps
+    - Get EZID
+    - ??
 - Generate Ownership Objct
   - User will manually commit to git
+  - Colladmin
+    - POST
+  - Steps
+    - Get EZID
-- Generate ARK
+    - ??
 - Query LDAP User
+  - Colladmin
+    - GET
 - Generate LDAP User
+  - Colladmin
+    - POST
 - Update LDAP User
+  - Perhaps this should be done in LDAP client
 - Query LDAP Roles
+  - Colladmin
+    - GET
 - Generate LDAP Role
+  - Colladmin
+    - POST
 - Update LDAP Role
+  - Perhaps this should be done in LDAP client
+- Other actions
+  - decommission collections/owners/arks

 ## Discussion items
-- [ ] Discuss profile refactoring with Mark
+- [ ] Discuss profile refactoring with Mark (nomalize values)
+- [ ] Discuss profile refactoring into Yaml